 On the second day of our visit to Cape Town, we rode on the City Sightseeing bus from our hotel in Sea Point to the starting point of the bus tour.
 The bus takes off from the V&A Waterfront, directly opposite the aquarium.
 We contemplated ongoing on the first day but then decided against it.

 So, the aquarium isn’t the biggest one you’d find out there, I hear the one in Durban is bigger & cheaper but this one does carry its own weight and it is ranked as one of the finest aquariums in the world. – Don’t quote me on this!

 The aquarium has several exhibitions displaying several marine animals, including sharks, turtles and penguins.
 Some of their galleries feature exhibitions of creatures from both the Atlantic and Indian oceans.
 I guess one of the biggest appeals of this place is this biodiversity it offers.

 Some of the exhibitions I found interesting included the Kelp Forest Exhibit which features an underwater forest home to varying species of fish.
 It was also weirdly satisfying watching those awkward penguins (sorry penguins, you’re not that cute) dive into the water with ‘furious’ speed & automatically transform into the ‘Penguins of Madagascar’.I also liked the Sappi River Meander exhibit which showcases a small colony of penguins as part of its display.

 Overall, our visit was both entertaining as well as educating.
-We were reminded of the damage we humans are causing to marine life but more importantly, how we can help to reduce this harm simply by doing the little or the much that we can.
+We were reminded of the damage we humans are causing to marine life.
+And more importantly, how we can help to reduce this harm.

 By being mindful of where our waste ends up in, paying more attention to the world around us, applying the 3Rs – Reuse, Reduce, Recycle in our daily lives, we can all be a part of the solution.